martiniusDE/firefly-iii/must-reads.md

 ## Translations

-Firefly III is currently available in Dutch and English.
-Support for other languages is being worked on.
+Firefly III is currently available in English, Dutch, and some other languages.
+Support for even more languages is being worked on.
 I could use your help.
 Checkout [Crowdin](https://crowdin.com/project/firefly-iii) for more information.

 ## Credits